 |Address: 306 Cedar Road, City Hall 2nd Floor, Chesapeake, VA 23322|

 |To report a possible violation, you can contact 757-382-CITY (2489) or Request a City Service online.|

 An inoperable or inoperative vehicle is defined as any motor vehicle or trailer:

-- which is not in operating condition; or
+- Which is not in operating condition

-- on which there are displayed neither valid license plates nor a valid inspection decal.
+On which there are displayed neither valid license plates nor a valid inspection decal.